Updated August 10, 2023

 5. Join a (formal) professional organization

 A professional organization provides undeniable opportunities to connect with other industry professionals in less-formal setups.
 If you’re a geek, join a MENSA club.
-If you’re a techie, join a tech hub.
-If you’re a writer, join a forum for writers (or, better, start one).
+If you’re a techie, join a tech hub or a writer, join a forum for writers (or, better, start one).
 These forums enable you to connect with like-minded individuals as you enjoy a mix of personal and professional interactions.
 And while they’re at it, they also improve your knowledge.

-Finally, there’s the clincher: companies place immense value on people who contribute to the industry, as there’s plenty of potential there.
+Finally, there’s the clincher: companies place immense value on people who contribute to the industry, as plenty of potentials exists.
 So get involved to showcase your talent and potential.

 6. Approach large-sized companies first